 Graduate Research Support Fellowships

 Support to conduct masters or doctorate research in the National Estuarine Research Reserve System (NERRS has 27 locations, including one on Lake Erie and in the new Lake Superior NERR on the St. Louis River estuary; www.nerrs.noaa.gov).
 Up to 22 fellowships will be awarded at $20,000 per year for up to 3 years.
 Please note that this application requires applicants to submit a research proposal, so potential applicants are urged to contact Valerie Brady very early in the process for assistance.
-For assistance submitting an application, contact Minnesota Sea Grant by early October.
+For assistance submitting an application, contact Minnesota Sea Grant by September.

 National Marine Fisheries Service — Sea Grant Joint Graduate Fellowship Program in Population Dynamics and Marine Resource Economics